 Another fly in the ointment?
 According to Velosa, choosing IoT services is only going to get more complicated for CIOs as control shifts towards the business.

 "In many cases, the business unit -- the operations teams -- will actually be the ones running the project and picking the vendors," he said.
 "In our most recent survey, only about 30% of CIOs will be running IoT projects."

 But, as we know, CIOs will almost certainly be expected to ensure the technology actually runs and they will also be called on to fix it when it doesn’t.
-"CIOs will want to make sure they are influencing the decisions," he warned.
+"CIOs will want to make sure they are influencing the decisions," Velosa warned.

 (Sigh) Some things never change.